Brandon Mebane: Seattle Seahawks

 Mebane was selected by the Seattle Seahawks in the third round, 85th overall of the 2007 NFL draft, and on July 24, he signed a four-year contract.
 In his rookie season, he played all 16 games and recorded 29 tackles including two sacks.
 2008 was a promising year for Mebane as he again played all 16 games and recorded 39 tackles, 5.5 sacks, and 2 forced fumbles.
 With the departure of Rocky Bernard, Mebane was expected to make a big impact for the Seahawks in 2009 in which he started 15 games and recorded 49 tackles and 1.5 sacks.
 For the 2010 season Mebane started the first four games but suffered a calf injury and was forced to sit out the next four games.
 In the first four games, he had 8 tackles and 1 sack.

 Mebane has been a constant in the middle and helped the 2013–2014 Seahawks defense reach dominant heights, as they had one of the best seasons in NFL history.
 The Seahawks eventually won Super Bowl XLVIII against the Denver Broncos, 43–8.
 Mebane, along with defensive linemen Red Bryant, center Max Unger and punter Jon Ryan, were the only four holdovers on the Super Bowl winning team roster from pre-Carroll/Schneider era.

 Mebane with the Seahawks in 2015.

 Fellow Seahawks teammate Richard Sherman was quoted as saying of Mebane: "He's an incredibly technical player in his movements and everything he does.
 He's rarely out of position and he's rarely out of the play.
 You rarely see a defensive tackle running making tackles on the sideline, or [making] tackles on screen plays.
 He does all that.
 But once again, he's overlooked because I guess he's not a big sack-total guy.
 He's just a guy that does his job incredibly well week in and week out."

-With the Seahawks Mebane anchored the middle of the defensive line for the all-time great Legion of Boom defense.